cgswong/docker-elasticsearch/README.md

 docker run --rm --name %p -v /es/data:/esvol/data -p 9200:9200 -p 9300:9300 cgswong/elasticsearch:v1.4.4
 ```

 Attaching persistent storage ensures that the data is retained across container restarts (with some obvious caveats).
-At this time though, given the state of maturity in this space, I would recommend this be done via a data container (hosting an AWS S3 bucket or other externalized, distributed persistent storage) in a production environment.
+At this time though, given the state of maturity in this space, I would recommend this be done via a data container (hosting an AWS S3 bucket or other externalized, distributed persistent storage) in a possible production environment.

 ### Using an Elasticsearch Cluster
 Multiple Elasticsearch containers can be launched (or stopped) and the cluster will dynamically resize using the provided systemd unit files.